 Visiting Victoria Falls from the Zimbabwean side will take between 2 and 4 hours, depending on how fast you move and how long you want to stop to take in the majesty of the falls.

-Zambia – Mosi Oa Tunya National Park
+Victoria Falls from Zambia – Mosi Oa Tunya National Park

 On the Zambian side, you can visit the Mosi Oa Tunya national park, located just across the Zambia-Zimbabwe border, about 10 km from the town of Livingstone.
 The park sees fewer visitors compared to the Zimbabwe side, as only about 25% of the falls is visible.
 However, the price is considerably lower – when we visited in July 2017 we paid 190 kwacha, about US$20.
 You need to have your passport with you when you buy the tickets.